Binghamton-University-Table-Tennis/website/README.md

 This website only supports YouTube videos at this time.
 To add new content to the photos page, upload your video to YouTube.
 Then, fill in the following fields:

 - Date: Needed to organize slides in ascending order
-- Title: Used to label a slideshow
+- Title: Used to label the video
 - YouTube ID: The ID of the YouTube video (see below)

 ##### How to get the YouTube ID